What is an ex-dividend date?

 There are a few places you can rely on for dividend dates and payout amounts:

-1 – The stock or fund provider
+Check the stock or fund provider

 When researching a new stock or fund you’re looking to invest in, this can be a good way to understand its dividend yield and predict what future income you might expect from the security (with the understanding that past performance is no guarantee of future results).

-- See upcoming dividend payments with the Future Income Report.
+See upcoming dividends with the Future Income Report